https://www.classy.org/give/406240/#!/donation/checkout

 Associate Director of Stewardship

-After earning a bachelor’s degree from The State University of New York at Potsdam in 2014, Mike relocated to Nashville where he became involved with The Land Trust as a passionate stewardship volunteer.
+Mike developed a love for outdoor places while growing up in Upstate New York, often fishing the rivers with his father or exploring his family’s property with friends.
+After earning a bachelor’s degree from The State University of New York at Potsdam, Mike relocated to Nashville where he became involved with The Land Trust as a passionate stewardship volunteer.
 Today, as a full-time member of our team, Mike serves as a great steward for the beautiful Tennessee landscapes he now calls home.

 When he is not exploring Tennessee’s green spaces with his wife and family, Mike can be found enjoying live music, trying new places to eat, or working on a home improvement project.